How to Promote Yourself with Ease

 And so you hoard.
 You hide away and your hoard, like any miser, you hold onto what you’ve got, afraid that if you let it go you’ll lose everything.

 And it is daunting, no doubt about it – moving into the light, really allowing yourself to be seen, taking those brave steps into the unknown.
 I’ve been and done all those things I’ve described so far.
 I’ve hidden away.
 I’ve been fearful.
 I’ve been in black holes and I’ve been absolutely terrified of being seen.

 You Are Not Your Fear

 But I know too, I am not my fear.
 As I’ve said before, often fear is not fear at all.
-It’s just the first thing that shows up when you start on a new path – when you dare to break out of our box and start to do something different.
+It’s just the first thing that shows up when you start on a new path.
+And when you dare to break out of your box and start to do something different.

-And traveling through that barrier for something that calls to you at the deepest level, is hugely fulfilling and facilitates the emergence of a totally new self.
+And travelling through that barrier for something that calls to you at the deepest level, is hugely fulfilling.
+It facilitates the emergence of a totally new self.
 The old skin falls away effortlessly, along with the limitations that went with it.
 Life can never be quite the same again.

 What I have found that has worked for me, is to “feel the fear”: to become acquainted with it.

 Try this exercise and see if it helps to become more acquainted with it.

 Exercise – Overcome your fear of promoting yourself